MechaDragonX/Bheithir/readme.md

 Well...it's functional, but it doesn't look the way I want it to or have all the features I want it to...so let's say it's *in progress*.

 ## Upcoming Features
-- Idle status when not using a program (currently shows up as `DOSBOX`)
 - A program icon
 - Running as a system tray application so that it can update the background and you don't need to worry about it
 - Support for other emulators